 Rajasthan’s science and technology department plans to teach English and science through satellite communication (Satcom) technology, which will be operated from a centralised location in Jaipur.

-According to a news report, the state will provide 5,000 schools in Rajasthan’s tribal areas with the technology.
+According to a news report, the 5,000 schools in Rajasthan’s tribal areas will be provided satellite communication (Satcom) technology.

 The schools, including the Hajj pilgrims in the districts, will be trained in the technology and therefore, will not have to come to Jaipur for training.